mb0/xelf-old/DESIGN.md

 -----------------

 Xelf must be very simple to parse.
 Infix notation is always harder to parse than s-expressions.
 So we naturally choose lisp style parenthesis enclosed expressions.
-The parenthesis always signify an expressions.
+The parenthesis are also used for defining complex types.
+But apart from that always indicate that a resolver is called with the expression element.

 I would love to incorporate more parts of the lisp family of languages, but in many cases that does not work well when translating to the simpler targeted environments.
 Starting with logical expressions not resulting in booleans and ending at macros.
 Lisps are simply too powerful.

 Xelf has special handling for tag and declaration symbols within expressions.
-This is to avoid excessive nesting of expressions and achieve a comfortable level of expressiveness in a variety of contexts.
+This is to avoid excessive nesting of expressions and to achieve a comfortable level of expressiveness in a variety of contexts.
 Tag symbols that start with a colon and can be used for named arguments, node properties or similar things.
-Declaration symbols starting with a plus sign are used to signify variable, parameter or field names in declarations or when setting object fields or map elements by key.
+Declaration symbols starting with a plus sign are used to signify variables, parameters or field names in declarations or when setting object fields or map elements by key.

 There is a couple of predefined forms that resolvers can use to validate expression arguments.